How to Remove Court Cases from the Internet: Tips and Tricks

 - Medical records

-A judge is much more likely to seal civil records on request than criminal records.
-Mostly because it’s much easier to prove that your right to privacy outweighs the public right to know.
+A judge is much more likely to seal civil records on request than criminal records if you are eligible.
+Mostly because it’s much easier for attorneys to prove that your right to privacy outweighs the public right to know.

 Criminal Court Records